sambuddhac/MacroEnergy.jl/docs/src/User Guide/assets/mustrun.md

     - 1 **outgoing** `Electricity` `Edge`, representing the electricity production.

 ## Attributes
-The structure of the input file for a hydroelectric reservoir asset follows the graph representation.
+The structure of the input file for a MustRun asset follows the graph representation.
 Each `global_data` and `instance_data` will look like this:

 ```json
 {